oxylabs/aliexpress-scraper/README.md

 # AliExpress Scraper API

-AliExpress Scraper is a tool designed to collect public product data from AliExpress on a large scale.
+[<u>AliExpress Scraper</u>](https://oxylabs.io/products/scraper-api/ecommerce/aliexpress) is a tool designed to collect public product data from AliExpress on a large scale.
 This short tutorial will show you how to scrape AliExpress with Oxylabs’ Scraper API.